 The coal resource within the Fassifern Seam has a low sulphur content, which makes it suitable for both export and domestic power generation markets.
 Within the approved mining area, the Fassifern Seam lies at depth of around 150 to 210 metres (based on known and inferred contour data).
 The Fassifern Seam is approximately 4.5 to 5.5 metres thick, with the immediate roof and floor comprising a tuffaceous claystone of varying hardness.
 Mining involves the extraction of a 3.5m section of coal (approximate) beneath the A and B plies.
-The A and B plies, which comprise approximately 1.0 to 1.2 metres of inferior coal, are left on the roof
+The A and B plies, which comprise approximately 1.0 to 1.2 metres of inferior coal, are left on the roof (Seedsman 2011) dependant on mining conditions.
+Up to approximately 0.8 m coaly shale is left in the floor.
+The general geology within the Chain Valley Colliery area is shown on

-milen eempnee app Texamately The te

 Review Date Revision No Document Owner Page

-31/12/2023 1 Approvals Coordinator Page 36
+31/12/2023 1 Approvals Coordinator Page 35

 DOCUMENT UNCONTROLLED WHEN PRINTED